pillious/Acaply/README.md

 A social media website for high schoolers.
 Check it out here: https://acaply.com/.

+### Info:

+- Acaply is an academic internet forum for NNHS high schoolers.
+Students can discuss a variety of topics, ranging from classes to clubs to fundraisers.

 ### Demo:

 - Check out the functionality demo here: https://www.youtube.com/watch?v=3Sawc7FZLVw.